zer0cache/matic-docs/docs/pos/heimdall/validators.md

 ---
 id: validators
-title: Validators
+title: Heimdall Validators
-description: "Heimdall's structure for validators."
+description: Heimdall's structure for validators
 keywords:
   - docs
   - matic
+  - polygon
+  - heimdall
+  - validators
 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# Heimdall Validators

 Validators are an essential part of the Heimdall.
 Heimdall has an option to change validators at the end of each block.
-It is called `EndBlocker` That's part of Cosmos-SDK: [https://docs.cosmos.network/master/building-modules/beginblock-endblock.html](https://docs.cosmos.network/master/building-modules/beginblock-endblock.html)
+It is called `EndBlocker` which is a part of Cosmos-SDK: [https://docs.cosmos.network/master/building-modules/beginblock-endblock.html](https://docs.cosmos.network/master/building-modules/beginblock-endblock.html)

-Heimdall uses following structure for the validator:
+Heimdall uses the following structure for Validators:

 ```go
 // Validator for Heimdall